ironhack-bcn-data-pt/PR01-project-python/PR01-project-python-ANNA/Readme.md

 ## Rules

-*Standard Rules* \n
+*Standard Rules*

 One player thinks of a word; the others try to guess what it is one letter at a time.
 The player draws a number of dashes equivalent to the number of letters in the word.
 If a guessing player suggests a letter that occurs in the word, the other player fills in the blanks with that letter in the right places

 *Personalized Rules*

 - 2 players: PC and Human
 - 6 trials to guess the word

 ## Workflow
-Workflow used for this project is as follows: \n
+1.Prepare the game:

+- Generate a random word from a lisr and store it in a variable
+- Display length of the secret word

+2.Start the game:

+- Ask the player to guess a letter (make sure it is a letter and not a different element o +1 letter)

+ -if the guess is correct add to correct_letters
+ -if the guess is incorrect increment incorrect_letters and draw the hangwomen

+ -if the incorrect_letter is greater than 6, the game is over -if correct_letter is equal to the length of the word, the player wins the game

 ## Organization
 Main Organization:
 0. Organize Trello with the main task and timings
-1. Search about the game (general rules and diferent ways to play it)
+1. Search about the game (general rules and different ways to play it)
 2. Write Pseudocode
 3. Write Code
 4. Make the presentation